jlangch/venice/README.md

 # Venice

-Venice, a sandboxed Lisp running on Java.
+Venice, a sandboxed Lisp with Java interoperability implemented in Java.

 ## Overview